 More to do in Jerusalem

-“For those arriving early to Jerusalem or staying after the group departs, think about adding some of these experiences.
+“For those arriving early to Jerusalem or THINKING ABOUT FREE TIME ACTIVITIES, think about adding some of these experiences.
 Jerusalem is a delight for the senses!” - Joan

 · In Jerusalem you need to be aware of whether a place is open on sabbath (shabbat).
 Sabbath starts at sundown on Friday and ends an hour after sundown on Saturday.
 Businesses and the light rail will close at least an hour before sabbath.
 Taxis will operate on sabbath, but at a higher rate.